 Second, there is more to talk about in the interview.
 While it’s pleasant to talk about your personal interests, the research that you have completed on the company, general knowledge of the industry, and your college experience.
 Instead, if you are able to talk about a project that you worked on during a college internship that is relevant to the positon that you are applying for, the conversation and the lasting impression that you will have during your interview will be elevated to a level that is head and shoulders above most of the other job candidates that will follow the typically question and answer session.

 College students should get involved with as many internships and work studies as they can while they are attending college.
 Also, don’t’ wait until your senior year in college to obtain an internship.
 Internships serve another purpose besides giving you the advantage in a job interview.
 They can also tell you what you don’t want to do.
 You put yourself in a tough spot if you spend four years in college to obtain an accounting degree, only to find out after obtaining your first job that you don’t like being an accountant.
 It happens more often than you would think.
+But if you are someone who is certain that a job in accounting is what you want to do, then sitting through a CPA exam and waiting for the CPA exam dates would be something you are expecting.
+We all have to do all we can in order to reach our career goal.
 It’s better to find that out in your freshman or sophomore year of college so you have the opportunity to change majors if needed.

 Internships also help to narrow down your options.
 You may be interested in obtaining a degree in business but business is a very broad industry with a lot of different paths.
 Are you interested in marketing, finance, sales, accounting, management, operations, data analytics, manufacturing, or investment banking?
 Even if you are not 100% certain which path is the right one for you, make a choice.
 It will either reinforce your decision or it will allow you to scratch it off the list.
 Both are equally important.